Notifications and States

 ACH is different than most other payments - you will not receive an explicit acknowledgement of success by the counterparty (except for some rare corporate payments).
 You find out the payment is successful by not receiving an error.
 If you receive an error, this is known as an ACH return.

 There are generally two types of returns.
 The first type of returns are administrative returns (payment failures) - examples could be insufficient funds in the account you're trying to pull money from, the account number being wrong, or the account being closed.
-The counterparty (RDFI) has to send back administrative returns by the opening of business on the 2nd banking day following the Settlement Date.
-If two business days from Settlement Date has elapsed you know that the transfer was received and executed successfully.
+The counterparty (RDFI) has to send back administrative returns by the opening of business on the 2nd banking day following the effective date.
+If two business days from effective date has elapsed you know that the transfer was received and executed successfully.
 The second type of returns are unauthorized returns - examples could be fraud due to a stolen bank account or a consumer believing they were charged an incorrect amount.
-The counterparty (RDFI) has up to 60 calendar days from the Settlement Date to say that a transfer was unauthorized.
+The counterparty (RDFI) has up to 60 calendar days from the effective date to say that a transfer was unauthorized.

 In both return types, the money is automatically credited back to the sender, however, we make it easy for you to file a dispute to challenge those returns.